lexbaileylowrisc/qemu/docs/opentitan/pyot.md

 To change the default execution style for a command, add a suffix to the command definition:

 1. append a `&` character to select background execution, useful with `pre` commands
-2. append a `!` character to select synchronous execution, useful with `with` commands
+2. append a `!` character to select synchronous execution, useful with `with` commands; it is possible to append `@T` with `T` is defined as an integral value, _e.g._ the `sleep 5!@6` statement executes the sleep command which waits for 5 seconds.
+This command does not time out since its timeout is set to 6 seconds.

 #### Temporary directories